Jackson Roloff Is Eight Months Old, Mom Tori Shares More Baby Milestones

 “This stage is hands down my favorite (so far),” Tori wrote on her post.
 “He’s happy and smiley all the time and I fall more in love with him every.
 Single.
 Day.”

-The first thing that Tori put on the latest milestone list of Jackson also happens to be a first for her and Zach.
+The first thing that Tori put on Jackson’s latest list of milestones also happens to be a first for her and Zach.

 This past holiday season was Jackson’s first Christmas and New Year celebrations.
 It was also Tori and Zach’s first as parents.
 Christmas was an eventful one for the entire Roloff family.
 The Little People, Big World cast came together for a number of holiday gatherings last month.
-Zach, Tori and Jackson, as well as Jeremy, Audrey and Ember Jean, joined Amy and her boyfriend Chris Marek as they looked for a Christmas tree.
+Zach, Tori, and Jackson, as well as Jeremy, Audrey, and Ember Jean, joined Amy and her boyfriend Chris Marek as they looked for a Christmas tree.
 Also with them were Molly Jo and her husband Joel Silvius.
-A few days later, the group, sans Amy, Chris, Molly and Joel, went back to Christmas Mountain Choose and Cut for their own Christmas-tree hunting trip.
+A few days later, the group, sans Amy, Chris, Molly, and Joel, went back to Christmas Mountain Choose and Cut for their own Christmas-tree hunting trip.

 … and somehow Jackson is 8 months old.
 This stage is hands down my favorite (so far).
 He’s so happy and smiley all the time and I fall more in love with him every.
 Single.
 Day.
 Here’s what we’ve been up to this month: Had our first Christmas (and all the fun that’s comes with that)????
 We slept through our first New Years ????
 We can sit up on our own for like 20 seconds (or until we get distracted usually by our feet) ????????
 We have FOUR teeth ????
 We are crawling!!!!
 (Or scooting depending on how you look at it) ????????
 We’re still sleeping like a professional ????
 We LOVE eating. ????????????
 Jackson says “dada” on a regular basis but moms not counting it until he figures out what he’s actually saying. ????
 We love you Baby J. You make our world brighter every day. ????
 Ps.
 You’re new “squishy face” melts me daily. #zandtpartyofthree #babyjroloff